-There'll be pedestrian access at the north end of Mahara Place at all times.
-Some accessible carparks will be moved.
+There is pedestrian access at the north end of Mahara Place at all times.
+Some accessible carparks have been moved.

 The Mahara Gallery is housed in a Council-owned building in Mahara Place, Waikanae.
 The Mahara Gallery Trust is seeking to provide a permanent home for the Field Collection in Waikanae.
 To achieve this, the Mahara Gallery needs additional space for exhibition, storage, workshops, and administration, and needs to upgrade those spaces to museum standard to house the collection and to be able to attract and show significant touring exhibitions and collections from other galleries.

 The Council and the Mahara Gallery Trustees signed a Memorandum of Understanding to work together, with Mahara Gallery becoming the District Gallery for Kāpiti.

 The project will involve a rebuild of the current gallery building on its existing site in Mahara Place Waikanae.

 As well as enabling the Gallery to accept the gift of the Field Collection, it will also double the number of exhibition galleries and almost treble the exhibition space.